Gurukal/MyProjects/README.md

 Uppercase Course IDs: Course IDs are converted to uppercase to ensure consistency.

-Improved Input Validation: Functions input_name and input_id are used to validate name and ID inputs, ensuring names do not contain digits and IDs are numeric.
+Improved Input Validation: Functions input_name and input_id validate name and ID inputs, ensuring names do not contain digits and IDs are numeric.

 Payment Percentage: The minimum payment percentage is defined by the Minimum_Percentage variable, set to 40%.

-Duplicate Checks: The program checks for duplicate student and course IDs during registration and addition, respectively.
+Duplicate Checks: The program checks for duplicate student and course IDs during registration and addition.

 Enhanced Menu: The menu includes options for registering students, adding courses, enrolling in courses, making payments, showing registered students, showing courses, showing students in a course, and checking student balances.

-Example Menu
+Menu Example:

 --- Welcome to the University of the Poor School Enrollment System ---